Best Practices Task Team

 OceanGliders Best Practices

 The OceanGliders Best Practice Task Team aims to facilitate the sharing, development, and global convergence of best practices around all glider activities such as preparation, deployment, data management, sensor calibration, and data processing.
 This collective community effort will ensure that the valuable data acquired by gliders around the globe will be inter-comparable and used by a broader community to better understand our ocean.
 Anyone is welcome to join this effort.
-Please contact firstname.lastname@example.org if you want to contribute.
+The most effective way is to join our OceanGliders GitHub community or contact firstname.lastname@example.org if you want to contribute.

 Best Practices are defined as a methodology that has repeatedly produced superior results relative to other methodologies with the same objective; to be fully elevated to a best practice, a promising method will have been adopted and employed by multiple organizations (Pearlman et al, 2019).
 Those best practices which have undergone community review and the network considers to be fully supported by the OceanGliders community will be identified as OceanGliders ‘GOOS endorsed’ and tagged as such in the IODE/GOOS (International Oceanographic Data Information Exchange/Global Ocean Observing System) oceanbestpractices.org repository.